 Wrong again.
 While it’s true that our cold, dry winters offer crisp views of the cosmos, Yellowknife also enjoys remarkably cloudless summer skies – the clearest of any city in Canada.
 Grey days do indeed become more common as autumn approaches, but Yellowknife’s Septembers are overcast only 30 percent of the time.
 Hay River, south of Great Slave Lake, is even more clear – all but 25 percent of the time in September.
 Only in October does the gloom roll in, causing a hiatus in Aurora-watching until mid-November.

 Not so!
 Our Northern Lights tour operators welcome guests during two high seasons – in summer, from August to early October, and again in winter, from November to mid-April.
 The tours run the gamut, from stays at fly-in wilderness lodges to day-tours in our capital city, Yellowknife.
 So whether you want to get back to nature or see urban sights, there’s a summertime Aurora-viewing experience that’s perfect for your tastes and your pocketbook.

 Meh.
 I mean, it’s wonderful to watch the Lights shimmer in a brittle-cold sky.
 But the summer Aurora experience is awesome too.
-Imagine taking a boat tour beneath the dancing lights as the colours dance on water.
+Imagine taking a boat tour beneath the Lights as the colours dance on the water.
 Or imagine fishing, hiking or camping as the Lights wriggle overhead.
-And of course, imagine basking in a sleeping bag atop a stately outcrop, or kicking back around a crackling campfire, and enjoying enjoy summer’s balmy warmth as the heavens put on a show.
+And of course, imagine basking in a sleeping bag atop a stately outcrop, or kicking back around a crackling campfire, and enjoying summer’s balmy warmth as the heavens put on a show.